Want to live in a stellar apartment community with a kick@ss pool?! And that's no joke! Learn all about why you should consider Nova here.

 And then they disappear, forever, except for in our collective memory.

 So, why do we do it?
 Mostly, because April Fools’ Day provides both our readers and our staff a much-needed laugh.
-We don’t aim to hurt anyone’s feelings – last year, for example, we made the decision to avoid any pandemic jokes.
+We don’t aim to hurt anyone’s feelings – in recent years, for example, we made the decision to avoid any pandemic jokes.
 We’ll poke fun at anyone and everyone, including ourselves.

 Also, though, it’s a team-wide effort.
 The planning meetings start in early spring, and everyone is invited to pitch ideas.
 Not only do our writers and designers touch every article, but our development team and salespeople participate in all parts of the creative process.
 While we might start with 100 topics, we all slice and dice and “funny them up,” and that’s why you don’t see any bylines on these articles.
 We tweak parts of our back end, too, like turning off RSS feeds that would remain visible on April 2.
 Everyone chips in, because our analytics show that a large percentage of the visitors who come to OnMilwaukee on April 1 are seeing us for the first time ever.
 We’d like them to return when we get back to business the next day.